 3. Remove from the heat and stir in 2 heaped tsp Ceylon cinnamon.

 Why this is good for you Would you like your immune system to be in perfect balance?
-Protecting against infections and also avoiding/getting into remission from autoimmune conditions?
+Protecting against infections and also avoiding/getting into remission from autoimmunity, inflammatory conditions or allergies?
 These days, lots of us have health conditions where our immune system is out of control.
 Allergies, asthma, eczema, colitis and Crohn’s, autoimmune hypothyroidism are just some examples.
 Stewed apple may be one of the most perfect foods for helping your good gut bacteria grow in order to dampen down an out-of-control immune system.
 In treating inflammatory bowel disease a daily serving of stewed apple is as powerful as prednisone, a steroid medication.
 Naturally we need LOTS of different plant foods in our week to foster a wide variety of good bacteria.
 But stewed apple is a great start, especially if you are someone who can’t tolerate raw fruit at the moment.

 When you stew COOKING apples you liberate pectin.
 Apple pectin encourages growth of the friendly bacteria akkermansia mucinophilia.
 The clue is in the name.
 These critters nibble the mucus (yes, I know, yuck!) in your bowel, keeping it trimmed so there’s the right amount.
 This is important in helping get rid of GI infections and helping nutrient absorption.

 Apples naturally contain sugar so it’s better not to have huge amounts of this – just the equivalent of one medium apple is the amount you want as a dessert, otherwise you are overloading with sugars.
 Too many sugars, even natural ones, slow down your liver function and immune system and feed health-sabotaging bacteria in your gut.